Custody Petition Packet

 - No one else claims custody or visitation rights with the children

-If any of the above statements are not true for you, this interview is not designed to work for your situation.
+If any of the above statements are not true for you, this interview is not designed to work in your case.
 Please visit or call your local Court Assistance Office for help.

 The information you will need to complete the custody petition packet interview includes: